Purdue-CS193/lab-1-sds1031/index.md

+## Welcome to GitHub Pages
-#Sam Sieloff first CS 193 lab
+# Sam Sieloff first CS 193 lab
 - Only meets once a week
 - is after lunch
 - Works on CS